MarcusXavierr/Checkers/README.md

 ### P.s.: The game currently is on Portuguese, fell free to translate it to any language you want
 ## TODO
-- [ ] Translate the game for English
+- [ ] Translate the game to English
 - [ ] Create a makefile compatible with windows

 ## Installation